AditeyaAItronics/iitkgp-AI4ICPS-2025-cohort3/session-1/readme.md

-This is my session 1 notes and assignment
+This is my session 1 notes and assignment for submission